Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Conclusions

 After this start, and in view of the ongoing scheduling of the NIRCam parallel observations, we opted to make some minor adjustments.
 We had originally planned for 19 Medium pointings, but we decided to remove one pointing in GOODS-S and compress certain exposure times in GOODS-N in order to add F335M back into filter set for 11 of the 12 remaining pointings, pairing with a second exposure of F115W.
 We also had to adjust times to balance the program within its allocation, due to small on-orbit alterations in the parallel observation timing model.
+In GOODS-N, we accomplished this by decreasing the time in the 3 pointings with MIRI parallels; in one case we were unable to include F335M.
 The detailed exposure times are presented in Table \ref{tab:ncexpGSmed} for GOODS-S and Table \ref{tab:ncexpGNmed} for GOODS-N. Most exposures use the DEEP8 readout mode, but the shorter ones use MEDIUM8.

-In GOODS-S, relative to the original grid, we removed one pointing that overlapped the Deep Prime imaging and mildly compressed the time on a second that filled only a small gap between Deep and the rest of Medium.
-We then took the northern most row and displaced one pointing to compensate for the short-impacted year 1 pointing, and the other pointing to fill more of the gap between Deep Prime and the expected location of future Parallel imaging.
-In GOODS-N, we decreased the time in the 3 pointings with MIRI parallels; in one case we were unable to include F335M.
+Unfortunately, for the five second-year pointings in GOODS-S, the observatory had a series of guide star problems and a safing event during the observing period.
+Only two of the five fields were observed.
+Rather than wait a full year to return to form a mosaic at a single position angle, we opted to replan the remaining time to fill in specific holes in coverage around the flanks of the Deep Prime region.
+As will be discussed in \S~\ref{sec:miri}, this resulted in a less favorable location of the MIRI parallels.

+In particular, observation 24 and most of 20 were observed at the originally planned location.
+Fortunately, these were the two most important to connecting to the first-year mosaic and making a wider mosaic around the Deep Prime region.
+Observation 20 was interrupted by an observatory safing before the last filter pair, F200W and F277W.
+We replanned to cover these two filters at a position angle 90 degrees rotated, using two pointings (220 and 222) to cover each of the two NIRCam modules from observation 20.
+The second module was placed inside Deep Prime to increase the time-domain coverage of that field.

+The remaining 3 pointings were replanned at PAs later in the observing window to address flaws in the coverage.
+Observation 219 served to cover the module gap of observation 20 and a thin remaining wedge between Deep Prime and the year-1 Medium mosaic.
+Observation 223 served to cover the module gap of observation 24 and increase time-domain coverage of the Deep Prime region.
+Observation 22 was placed to cover a remaining portion of the Medium/HST spectroscopy.
+All 3 of these are mildly shorter than observation 24 due to the need to balance the total time budget.